solyarisoftware/nera.vim/README.md

   you set the word mode for a specified number of contiguous words, but you also enable the visual mode!
 You can optionally
   - select set the cursor at the start of word and press afterward the function key
-  - selct in visual mode a span of words and press afterward the function key
+  - select in visual mode a span of words and press afterward the function key

 ## 📦 Install